Home

 Most clinics and dermatologists will not do laser treatments around the sensitive eye tissue.
 The laser for hair removal uses light energy to send heat into the hair follicle where the cells are burned & zapped.
 The accuracy isn't great and the risk of eye damage is high too.

-This is another tried & true method and is the only one that results in permanent removal of hair.
+This is another tried & true method and is the only one that results in permanent .
 A thin probe is inserted into each hair follicle.
 An electric current is used to kill the hair-producing cells.
 Electro electrolysis attacks individual hair strands and is therefore time-consuming, but it is permanent too.
 If you're willing to make the investment in time and money, this may be the best method for hair removal for the eyebrows.